 Galveston is also a beach resort area, with island vibes in addition to being a vibrant port.
 Within walking distance of the cruise terminals, you can stroll the historic Strand District with its pretty Victorian-era buildings that are home to restaurants, galleries, and museums.
 Or, go aboard the Tall Ship Elissa, a three-masted, iron-hulled 1800s ship that is part of the Seaport Museum.
 If you're cruising with children, a visit to Moody Gardens is a must, especially to explore their aquarium and rainforest ecosystems.
 You can even sign up for lessons in building amazing sand-castles on the beach!

 We recommend arriving a day or two before your cruise to extend your vacation with so many things to see and do in Galveston.
 Many hotels offer “Park & Cruise” deals if you stay with them.
 There are several other cruise parking lots, like Galveston Park N Cruise, which is within walking distance of the port.
-Which means easy luggage drop-off and getting aboard your ship to start your cruise vacation as soon as possible!
+This means you'll have easy luggage drop-off and embarkation on your ship to start your cruise vacation as soon as possible!

 East Coast United States Cruise Ports